PD BRAC

 Funding

-For NINDS funding opportunities, the investigator is encouraged to contact Debra Babcock (dbabcock@ninds.nih.gov) for more information.
+For NINDS funding opportunities, the investigator is encouraged to contact Christine Swanson-Fischer (christine.swanson-fischer@nih.gov) for more information.
 For MJFF funding opportunities, please note that MJFF funds promising biomarker projects that use samples available through the NINDS BRAC.
 To request funding to enable sample analysis, submit a proposed budget using the MJFF budget template to resources@michaeljfox.org for review in parallel with the sample application submitted to NINDS.
 Please visit www.michaeljfox.org/biospecimens dataspecimens to access the MJFF budget template and please direct any questions on MJFF funding availability to resources@michaeljfox.org.

 BRAC reviewers are required to avoid any real or perceived conflict of interest.
 The PD-BRAC subscribes to the ethical requirements for NIH reviewers, as described within the Conflict of Interest document.